Statement execution

 3. Enter the file name and click Save.

-To learn more about various methods for obtaining SQL Query History, refer to the How to Check SQL Server Query History blog article.
+To learn more about various methods for obtaining Query History, refer to the How to Check SQL Server Query History blog article.

 Execution shortcut menu